nickbarry/getintouch-angular-refactor/README.md

         - Add more contacts
     - Build the ability to save user "stories" (updates).
         - Ability to create new stories
-    - Add a navbar:
-        - See future contacts due (and maybe other filters)
 - Work on more features:
     - Connect the server to Facebook, Gmail, and LinkedIn third party APIs.
     - Ability to filter contacts by tag/keyword